Deezinn/Deezinn/README.md

 - Critical Thinking

 ## Current Status
-Always seeking new challenges and opportunities to learn, currently diving into mobile development and data analysis with Python and Power BI.
+Always seeking new challenges and opportunities to learn, currently diving into data analysis with Python and Power BI.

 ---